Fifteen15Studios/PowerShell/README.md

 These scripts are provided with no warranty, implicit or otherwise.
 Use them at your own risk!
 I am not responsible if something unexpected happens as a result of running one of my scripts.
 Many of them are provided simply as a starting point, and require some modification in order to perform properly.

 ## License
 These scripts are provided free of cost, without restriction.
 You are free to make any changes to these scripts that you feel may be necessary.
+You may use them for any use case, and in any environment, be it personal of business.